-This financial report consists of the statement of net position held in trust for pension benefits and the statement of changes in the Plan net position for the Plan benefits.
+This financial report consists of the statement of fiduciary net position and the statement of changes in fiduciary net position.
 These statements provide information about the financial position and activities of the Plan as a whole.
 These amounts are included in the statement of fiduciary net position in the Maryland Department of Transportation's financial statements, available at https://mdot.maryland.gov/tso/pages/Index.aspx?PageId=53.